pablo-campos/foursquare-sample/README.md

 * Better data persistance.
 * Use SVGs for the favorite/unfavorite icons and apply colors instead.
 * Add unit testing.
-* Add an empty view in cases:
-    ** no query requested by user.
-    ** no search results for user's requested query.
+* Add an empty view in cases: no query requested by user OR no search results for user's requested query.
 * Add an error view to handle errors from BE.
 * Add a loading dialog/view when a query is being performed.
 * Add an error dialog in case device can't connect to internet.